The Skydivers (1963)

-I came here to see Jimmy Bryant and the Night Jumpers do the “Tobacco Worm” and the “Stratosphere Boogie” . . . and eat popcorn . . . and drink coffee.
-Lots of coffee.
-(They’re sort of a redneck, twaggy bluegrass version of Booker T. and the M.G’s; please telll me that you know the iconic instrumental “Green Onions” and get that reference.
-Don’t make me feel like the old dude that I am.)
+For I came here to see Jimmy Bryant and the Night Jumpers do the “Tobacco Worm” and the “Stratosphere Boogie” . . . and eat popcorn . . . and drink coffee.
+Lots of coffee, even more so than in a Bill Rebane flick (Invasion from Inner Earth), but smoke even more, just like in, well, a Coleman Francis movie.
+(Oh, since you asked: Jimmy and the boys are sort of a redneck, twaggy bluegrass version of Booker T. and the M.G’s; please tell me you know of the iconic instrumental “Green Onions” and get that reference.
+Don’t make me feel like an old bastard.)

 Sorry, ye mighty Internet Warrior.
 You’d be wrong.